Jarrett: Solo Piano, Etc.

 March & July 1973 / ECM

-The grandfather of the live solo albums is definitive on both the macro and micro levels: tabula rasa, Jarrett sits at the piano and improvises long stretches of coherent, enjoyable music.
+The grandfather of the live solo albums is definitive on both the macro and micro levels.
+Tabula rasa, Jarrett sits at the piano and improvises long stretches of coherent, enjoyable music.
 Free of preconceived form, the performance becomes the form.
 It might be highly rhythmic, it might be ballad-like, it might be abstract, or it quite often will be a blend of all of the above and much more.

 The March concert from Lausanne centers on friendly vamps that sit like islands in a 63-minute continuum.
 Germinal ideas grow into momentous waves and recede; transient melodies suggest new emotional places and the ship changes course.
 In the middle of the set, he plays the piano like a percussion instrument, tapping wood and plucking strings from the inside.
 Jarrett’s left hand is a marvel as it locks into the angular ostinatos that underpin his vibrant vamps.
 The coda of hammered chords goes on for a while; perhaps Jarrett needed the minimalist release from everything that preceded it.